openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

 * **External contributors:** This group encompasses all others who are not on the Steering team, Pre-release, Release or Maintainers teams.
 This includes first-time contributors, collaborators, and funders.
-They have no special rights within the PALISADE organization itself.
+They have no special rights within the OpenFHE organization itself.
 External contributors are strongly encouraged to discuss potential contributions with the Maintainers and/or Steering committee members before proceeding with any major